huntrar/clubwarrior/README.rst

 *This project is in the very early development stages and does not yet have proper tests in place, use it at your own risk.*

+It is suggested you `backup your Clubhouse data <https://github.com/huntrar/exporter>`_ before using this program.

 Documentation
 -------------